-An addition of Missource Philanthrops Partners
+An affiliate of Minnesota Philanthropy Partners

 Studies

 Since 2006, when Ford Motor Company announced its intent to close the plant, the City of Saint Paul has been working actively to plan for the site's future.
 A variety of studies by the City have looked at a wide range of topics, such as industrial reuse potential, geotechnical analysis of the tunnels under the site, open space priorities, sustainable design, stormwater management and traffic impacts.